kvesik/examgeneration/README.md

 * If you delete or move these files, all existing data about who has what questions on which exams so far will disappear with it, and you will get *new* random questions for each student upon your next run.
 This is not a good idea halfway through a term (unles you want to just start over fresh for whatever reason), but it *is* a good idea at the start of a new term!

 ### Config file
 The config file(s) can be named whatever you like.
 I suggest having one for each exam type (eg a midterm config, a final config, and an oral quiz config).
 Properties can go in any order (ie, entire lines can switch spots).
 You can use a # to comment lines, but only at the very beginning of a line (no inline comments).
-Some properties are required and some are optional...
+Some properties are required and some are optional (descriptions follow).
+Sample config files for two different scenarios are located in the [config/](https://github.com/kvesik/examgeneration/tree/master/config) directory.

 Required properties:
 * `questions` - The name of the .tsv containing the question bank (assumed to be in `data/`).
 See [Question bank](#Question-bank) for details.